-- MU4 Performing Option A: students present a 10-12 minute performance, with at least one solo piece.
-Option B: students present an 6-8 minute performance, either as a soloist or as a member of an ensemble, or a combination of the two. - MU5 Composing Option A: students compose two compositions, 1 free choice and 1 Western Classical.
+Course Outline The course is divided into six units, three being studied at AS level and a further three at A level AS Units - MU1 Performing students present an 6 -8 minute performance, either as a soloist or as a member of an ensemble, or a combination of the two. - MU2 Composing students compose two compositions; 1 free choice and 1 Western Classical. - MU3 Appraising students study one classical genre, with a specific focus on one set work, and either Rock & Pop, Musical Theatre or Jazz.
+A2 Units - MU4 Performing Option A: students present a 10-12 minute performance, with at least one solo piece.
+Option B: students present an 6 -8 minute performance, either as a soloist or as a member of an ensemble, or a combination of the two. - MU5 Composing Option A: students compose two compositions, 1 free choice and 1 Western Classical.
 Option B: students compose three compositions, 1 free choice, 1 linked to an area of study, and 1 Western Classical. - MU6 Appraising This involves the detailed study and analysis of 2 contrasting set works, as well as research and understanding of the genres and historical contexts each set work is drawn from.

-Advanced Level Music provides a suitable foundation for the study of music at Higher Education, including universities and academies.
+Career and Progression Opportunities Advanced Level Music provides a suitable foundation for the study of music at Higher Education, including universities and academies.
 It also prepares students for direct entry into the entertainment industry which is one of the largest employment sectors in the modern world.

-Queen Elizabeth High School, Llansteffan Road, Johnstown, Carmarthen SA31 3NL
+Contact Queen Elizabeth High School, Llansteffan Road, Johnstown, Carmarthen SA31 3NL

+Performing Arts

+Overview

 The BTEC Extended Certificate in Performing Arts is an ideal course for anyone interested in any of the following: arts administration and marketing, dance, design, drama, music, or technical and production aspects of performance.
 The course is extremely flexible, allowing pupils to specialise in either musical theatre or acting, whilst working collaboratively to create, plan, rehearse and produce performances in a wide variety of styles and genres.
 The Extended Certificate is equivalent to 1 A level, but there is the potential to increase the number of units studied and gain the equivalent of 1.5 A levels as a result.

 QEHS is extremely fortunate to have an excellent range of performing arts venues and facilities to support students studying this course, as well as a rich extracurricular arts program in which to participate.
 Recent school productions include Les Miserables (2014), Back to the 80's (2015), Romeo and Juliet (2016), and Showtime (2016), Hello Broadway (2017), Grease (2018), Two Dimensions (2019), and Q The Music (2020).

+Assessment

-EDEXCEL
+Examining Board EDEXCEL

+Requirements

-Prior experience/qualification - Minimum grade C in GCSE drama and/or music is advised.
+Prior experience/qualification -Minimum grade C in GCSE drama and/or music is advised.
 Other graded qualifications in either Dance, Drama or Music would also be of advantage.

+Departmental Staff

 Mrs Jenna James Mrs Rhian Honour Mrs Sarah Kirby